aashan10/fine-grained-reactivity/README.md

 Ever wondered how it works under the hood?
 Well, reactivity is your answer.
 And you'll find the basics of reactivity in this repository.

+Check out my blog (https://aashan.dev/blogs/fine-grained-reactivity)[https://aashan.dev/blogs/fine-grained-reactivity] to learn more about the implementation